 Baptism is the public demonstration of a personal transformation.
 It is an outward display of a person’s decision to follow Christ.
 Most questions about baptism at epikos are answered in this Baptism FAQ.

 If you are thinking baptism might be right for you, we offer a Baptism Class to help you prepare.
 (Read more about it in the article below.)
 The class is offered a few times throughout the year.
-The next class will be in October.
-Please register by clicking the button below.
+Please consider which date/location works best for you, and register by clicking the button below.

 - Sunday, February 25